 Travel Department has put together a snapshot of how cultures around the world celebrate the festivities.
 Take a look below.

 Whilst Italy celebrates the holiday season with delicious food on both Christmas Eve and Christmas Day, they also have an extra holiday tradition.
 On the eve of 6th January, called Epiphany (the 12th day of Christmas), children will excitedly leave their stockings out in the hopes it will be filled with sweets and presents.

 2. Italy & No Meat on Christmas Eve

 Even though Christmas Eve is a cause of a family feast in Italy, unlike the following day, it’s traditional that no meat (and sometimes no dairy) is consumed.
 It’s often a meal consisting of seafood before people go to Midnight Mass services.

 3. The Netherlands & Shoes by the Fireplace

-In the lead up to 25th December, the children of The Netherlands place shoes by the fire in hopes that Sinterklaas will fill them with small gifts in the night.
-Similar to how we would leave a cookie and a drink for Santa and a snack for his reindeer, the Dutch leave carrots in the shoes for Sinterklaas’ faithful steed, a white horse named Amergio.
+In the lead-up to 25th December, the children of The Netherlands place shoes by the fire in hopes that Sinterklaas will fill them with small gifts in the night.
+Similar to how we would leave a cookie and a drink for Santa and a snack for his reindeer, the Dutch leave carrots in the shoes for Sinterklaas’ faithful steed, a white horse named Amerigo.

-Whilst we’re used to naughty children receiving coal in their stocking, children who misbehave would traditionally receive a potato in lieu of gifts.
+Whilst we’re used to naughty children receiving coal in their stockings, children who misbehave would traditionally receive a potato in lieu of gifts.

 4. Ukraine & Festive Cobwebs